OUR MISSION STATEMENT:

 Our goal is to unify our small grassroots Lakota Community, our Elders, Adults, Youth and our Children.

-Our activities and events are offered indoors in the Batesland School Gym on the Batesland School campus or at TWC headquarters.
-Outdoor activities include field trips to sacred places and an annual summer camp.
+Our indoor activities take place at our headquarters.
+Outdoor activities include field trips to sacred places and summer camps.

 We have been informally helping youth in our community since 2016.

-Our home is located directly across the street from the Batesland Elementary School and we have provided guidance and safe haven for many youth who had no where to go after school.
-In order to serve more of our youth, we now offer programs and training on the school campus.
+Our home is located directly across the street from the Batesland Elementary School and we have provided guidance and safe haven for many youth who had nowhere to go after school.

 We are pleased to have been selected as an affiliate of the Seventh Generation Fund for Indigenous Peoples who now serves as our fiscal sponsor.
 Because Seventh Generation Fund is a 501c3 nonprofit organization, your donation is tax deductible.